-- Change Drive Letter: Select this option to change the default hard drive letter, then type the correct letter of your hard drive. - Change Directory: The default name of the directory the game will be stored in is HOLMES.
-If you want to call the directory something else, select this option, then type in the directory name of your choice. - Return to Main Menu: Select this option to leave this submenu.
+- •Change Drive Letter: Select this option to change the default hard drive letter, then type the correct letter of your hard drive. - •Change Directory: The default name of the directory the game will be stored in is HOLMES.
+If you want to call the directory something else, select this

+•Return to Main Menu: Select this option to leave this submenu.